2024 Wahoo KICKR CLIMB Review

 Wahoo KICKR Climb Compatability

-We need to look at three areas of compatibility in terms of bike frames, smart trainers and training platforms.
+We need to look at three compatibility areas: bike frames, smart trainers and training platforms.

 However, CLIMB is NOT compatible with all indoor trainers.
 It’s only compatible with Wahoo KICKR trainers and these models in particular the 2017 and newer KICKR, KICKR CORE, and KICKR SNAP.
 KICKR MOVE also requires a Base Adapter